-Head of Department who has control of the area in which the flights are to take place Training availability:

-ability: dard to meet Accountability Reference documents and Juli 10.110.00 ricocanteasiney more information Α Standard to meet for operations of Small Unmanned Aircraft performed by a commercial operator (i.e. Aerial Work) See definitions of Aerial Work and Small Unmanned Aircraft A1 Permission to fly If the manager does not control the area or event over which the SUA will operate, then the manager gains the permission of whichever manager(s) have control.
+Head of Department who has control of the area in which the flights are to take place availability: Stand Standard to meet Accountability Reference documents and more information А Standard to meet for operations of Small Unmanned Aircraft performed by a commercial operator (i.e. Aerial Work) See definitions of Aerial Work and Small Unmanned Aircraft A1 Permission to fly If the manager does not control the area or event over which the SUA will operate, then the manager gains the permission of whichever manager(s) have control.
 Manager Most flights are likely to take place over areas controlled by Sports Development or Estates.
 A2 Operational Safety Case The manager asks for and is given a current copy of the SUA operators Operational Safety Case (AKA Operations Manual).
 The OSC is current and valid for the SUA to be used and the flight to be carried out.
 OSC will be required for all in-scope SUA activities Manager The OSC is likely to contain copies of the operator's insurance, CAA permission and pilot qualifications.
 Guidance on OSC requirements is available from the CAA A3 Insurance The manager asks for and is given a valid copy of the SUA operator's insurance for the proposed tasks.
 Manager Advice can be sought from the University Insurance Services Manager The insurance documentation is likely to be included in the OSC.
 A4 Civil Aviation Authority Permission The manager asks for and is given a copy of the SUA operators CAA permission.
 The CAA permission is current and valid for the SUA to be used and the flight to be carried out.
 Manager The operators should have a Standard Permission for Aerial Work (or an exemption) as a minimum.
 The CAA permission is likely to be included in the OSC.
 A5 Competent Pilots The manager asks for and is given evidence that the pilot holds a valid SUA pilots qualification.
 Manager The pilot will normally hold a Basic National UAS Certificate - Small (BNUC-S), Remote Pilot Qualification (RPQ) or equivalent.
 The pilot's qualification is likely to be included in the OSC.
 A6 Flight Plan The Manager asks for and is given a copy of the SUA flight plan.
 The operator can explain how performance of the flight plan can be completed in compliance with the Air Navigation Order, the CAA permission and the Operations Manual.
 Compliance with the ANO includes maintaining Visual Line Of Sight during the flight, allowing the pilot to manoeuvre the SUA so as to prevent collisions.
-The operator can explain how performance of the flight plan can Manager The flight plan format is likely to be included in the OSC.
-The Air Navigation Order SUA flight requirements, article 94 and article 95 apply - see Appendix The operator can explain how performance of the flight plan can be completed in compliance with flight restrictions over congested areas and in proximity to crowds and buildings.
+The operator can explain how performance of the flight plan can be completed in compliance with flight restrictions over congested areas and in proximity to crowds and buildings.
+Manager The flight plan format is likely to be included in the OSC.
+The Air Navigation Order SUA flight requirements, article 94 and article 95 apply - see Appendix